AkAbod/EAK-Bank/README.md

 2. **MySQL Database**: Data persistence for user accounts, transactions, and loan applications.
 3. **WordPress Integration**: Seamless integration of the backend with a WordPress-based frontend for a functional prototype.
 4. **Secure Communication**: Secure handling of sensitive data between the backend, database, and frontend.
-5. **Live Currency Exchange**: Dynamic conversion rates with added bank fees for transactions.
+5. **Live Interest Rates & Currency Exchange**: Dynamic conversion and interest rates with added bank fees.

 ---